May Ayim

-May Ayim (3 May 1960 in Hamburg – 9 August 1996 in Berlin) is the pen name of May Opitz (born Sylvia Andler); she was an Afro-German poet, educator, and activist.
-The child of a German student and Ghanaian medical student, she was adopted by a white German family when young.
+May Ayim (3 May 1960 – 9 August 1996) is the pen name of May Opitz (born Brigitte Sylvia Andler); she was an Afro-German poet, educator, and activist.
+The child of a German dancer and Ghanaian medical student, she lived with a white German foster family when young.
 After reconnecting with her father and his family in Ghana, in 1992 she took his surname for a pen name.